soreana/docker-mininet/README.md

 ## TIPS

 ### Open X Window applications in containers

+> this feature doesn't work in remote servers as a result I removed it.

 If you could not open `xterm` or other X Window applications, or faced to the following error message;